-Mastering the financial close process is essential for any well-run organization.
-The first step in doing the important work in FP&A is consolidating your organization's data and reconciling your accounts.
-But your company's size and the complexity of its structure will influence how difficult that process is.
+Mastering the financial close process is essential for any well-run organisation.
+The first step in doing the important work in FP&A is consolidating your firm's data and reconciling your accounts.
+But your organisation's size and the complexity of its structure will influence how difficult that process is.

 Whether you're looking to automate your manual systems or are unhappy with your current software, we've compiled the most important aspects to consider when choosing a financial close management software solution that's right for you.